Is Costa Rica Expensive?

 Tours are like lodging.
 It falls under the tourism radar, and there is a demand.
 We are strong advocates of not trying to shop cheaply on tour.
 There are many different options for adventure in Costa Rica, and let’s say you pay for what you get from service and, more importantly, safety.

 If you are talking about transportation and want to know if Costa Rica is expensive, yup!
 Overall, getting around should be more expensive.
 Gas is more expensive, and all vehicles have a 40% import tax, so you should pay more than most transportation companies.
 You will pay a similar price when renting a car or uber lifts.
 You will find it expensive but nothing too crazy.
 I have a lot of friends in the transportation industry, and their margin of profit is low.

 Sunscreen & Bugspray

 For the love of Costa Rica tourism.
-Sunscreen and bug repellent are marked up 400%.
-If you are looking for some SPF, get ready to dig deep in the pockets because it will cost you.
+Sunscreen and bug repellent are marked up by 400%.
+If you are looking for some SPF, get ready to dig deep in your pockets because it will cost you.
 My only guess is that certain chemicals found in them require an astronomical import tax.
-If you know of any other reason why I would love to hear?
+If you know of any other reason why I would love to hear.

 In closing, we will still say Costa Rica is cheaper than traveling to Europe based on what you get.
-But if you want to know if it is expensive, we answer that it is certainly more expensive than some neighboring countries.
+But if you want to know if it is expensive, we answer that it is certainly more expensive than in some neighboring countries.
 The days of Central America being “cheap” are over, and you can blame Costa Rica for it.
-When you know you got a beautiful country with amazing people, it doesn’t make sense to sell yourself cheaply.
+When you know you have a beautiful country with amazing people, selling yourself cheaply doesn’t make sense.